tylerharter/cs320/s20/lab1/README.md

-# Computer Setup
+# Computer Setup for CS 320

-In CS 320, we'll be using virtual machines for all projects and labs.
-A virtual machine lets you run another operating system, in this case Ubuntu Linux, without overwriting your existing operating system (such as Mac or Windows).
+In CS 320, you'll be writing your code and testing it on Linux -- Linux is a popular free operating system.
+A big advantage of this is that we auto-grade you on a Linux machine.
+By using Linux yourself, you'll usually know sooner if `test.py` is going to fail when we run it.
+Also, we can give you the exact steps we followed to install various software on our Linux system, so you can do the same.

+Of course, you probably already have Mac or Windows on your ~~laptop~~ machine, and we won't ask you to give that in up.
+Instead, you'll be running Linux on a "virtual machine".
+You can think of a virtual machine as a "fake" computer that you can install another operating system on, like Windows or Linux.
+The advantage is that you can have multiple virtual machines on you ~~real computer~~ physical machine.
+So you could in theory be running Mac, Window, and Linux programs on your computer at the same time if you have the right virtual machines setup!

-Using virtual machines makes your analysis more *reproducible* -- if your code works in your virtual machine, and other people know how to reconstruct a similar virtual machine on their computer (with the same operating system and programs installed), they're more likely to be produce the same results by running your code.
+Knowing how to create virtual machines is an important data-science skill because it makes your analysis more *reproducible* -- if your code works in your virtual machine, and other people know how to reconstruct a similar virtual machine on their computer (with the same operating system and programs installed), they're more likely to be produce the same results by running your code.

-TODO: link to video

-$100 credits
+Although you could install virtual machine software on your computer, in this class we'll be renting virtual machines in Amazon's cloud (called AWS) -- this generally isn't expensive (depending on which type of virtual machine you choose, you could keep this under
+$10/month).
+You can sign up as a student for $100 of free credits, so you'll probably end up paying nothing if you're careful not to create lots of virtual machines.
+Although you generally need to give Amazon a credit card to create an account, you could get low-values Visa credit card to protect yourself from accidentally signing up for expensive services not covered by your free credit.
+Using AWS instead of installing virtual-machine software on your own computer will simplify things a bit, but it will still probably take you a couple hours to set this up, and many of you will likely need some help.
+We recommend getting as far as you can at home, then coming to the first lab for help with any issues you encounter.

 ## AWS (Amazon Cloud Services) Account